 1. EXPERIENCE THE MUSIC AND DANCE OF SOUTH AMERICA

 Rhythm, dance, and music are all synonymous with South America, so you simply have to take in a few live performances during your visit.
+But be sure to keep in mind, the dances are as diverse as the ecosystem here, with distinct rhythms taking center stage in different regions.

 2. CHECK ONE OF THE SEVEN WONDERS OF THE NEW WORLD OFF YOUR BUCKET LIST